ManuelDogbatse/active_directory/README.md

 The DC has defined the domain 'mydomain.com' for the Active Directory environment, so that every user, computer, group, shared file and organisational unit can be referenced via the domain within the network.

-The NAT allows each client computer in the internal network connect to the internet through the domain controller.
+The Network Address Translation (NAT) service allows each client computer in the internal network connect to the internet through the domain controller.

-The DHCP server leases IP addresses to the client computers from the range 176.16.0.100 - 176.16.0.200.
+The Dynamic Host Configuration Protocol (DHCP) server leases IP addresses to the client computers from the range 176.16.0.100 - 176.16.0.200.
 It also makes the domain controller's internal network interface the default gateway and the primary DNS server for each client computer.

 ## Sections